bacnguyencong/CytoDMLMJ/experiments/Application_2+Dataset_2/README.md

 - ``test.2.1.txt``: Train on the second and test on the first patient.

 #### 2. PhenoGraph analysis
 PhenoGraph was used to perform cluster analysis and evaluate the influence of DMLMJ.
 The python implementation of PhenoGraph was used, which can be downloaded and installed from this [repository](https://github.com/jacoblevine/PhenoGraph).
-The code has also been added to this repository, see directory [phenograph]().
+The code has also been added to this repository, see the directory [phenograph](https://github.com/bacnguyencong/CytoDMLMJ/tree/master/experiments/Application_2%2BDataset_2/phenograph).

 Variables were incrementally added, in order to determine the optimal number of variables that is needed for clustering.
+At each iteration, PhenoGraph was applied, for which $k$ can be specified ($k = 30$ in this case.
 Note that for this analysis, files are used which contain all of the variables (denoted with `_all` in the title).
+In other words, we do _not_ use those files in which the number of variables was automatically determined through cross-validation.
+This code looks as follows, but can also be accessed using the file [phenograph_RFE.py]()https://github.com/bacnguyencong/CytoDMLMJ/blob/master/experiments/Application_2%2BDataset_2/phenograph_RFE.py.

 ```python
 # Import packages